priyankark/CodeAir/README.md

 ## Introduction

-Welcome to CodeAir, your intelligent coding companion for Visual Studio Code!
-CodeAir bridges the gap between your devices and your development environment, offering seamless file transfer, AI-powered coding assistance, and intuitive control over your VS Code instance.
+CodeAir is your intelligent smpartphone companion for Visual Studio Code!
+CodeAir bridges the gap between your devices and your development environment, offering seamless file transfer, AI-powered coding assistance, and intuitive commanding over your VS Code instance, right from your smartphone!

 ## Installation